 Maximum Time Frame

-A student who has attempted more than 90 hours will be placed on financial aid suspension for max hours attempted and is not eligible to receive further consideration for financial aid.
+A student who has attempted more than 150 percent of their program's published length will be placed on financial aid suspension for max hours attempted and is not eligible to receive further consideration for financial aid.

 Probation